MiguelIlekSantos/Landing-Page-DIO/README.md

    <br>

    <i>
-        see all the plan possibilities you can purchase on HBO MAX !
+        Get an idea of all you can learn in the DIO platform !
        <br>
        Now on your screen.
    </i>